bertdeblock/gember/README.md

     service?: {
       // Copy the generated service to the clipboard, instead of writing it to disk: copy?: boolean;
+      // The current working directory to run the service generator in: cwd?: string;
       // Log the generated service to the console, instead of writing it to disk: log?: boolean;
       // Generate a service at a custom path, e.g. `--path=src/-private`: